OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

-   - Stay flexible and open-minded in exploring different opportunitiea within cybersecurity and web development to discover areas of interest and potential career paths- This will enable me to explore diverse opportunities, discover areas of interests, and identify potential career paths that align wiht my skills and interests.
+   - Stay flexible and open-minded in exploring different opportunitiea within cybersecurity and web development to discover areas of interest and potential career paths- This will enable me to explore diverse opportunities, discover areas of interests, and identify potential career paths that align with my skills and interests.

    - Pursue interships or entry level positions in both fields to gain practical experience and further develop skills. -This approach will help me gain hand-on-experience, apply theoretical